 10 Best Android Phone Facts

-All of us (well, most of us!) have experienced losing our phones, at some point in time.
-It feels horrible.
-Especially, in this day and age, where there is a lot of sensitive information on our devices.
-Phones have truly become an extension of ourselves.
-So, to stop you from fretting and running all over looking for your Android, Google has made the incredibly cool Android device manager.
+All of us (well, most of us!) have experienced losing our phones at some point.
+It doesn’t feel enjoyable, especially today, when sensitive information is on our devices.
+Phones have indeed become an extension of ourselves.
+So, to stop you from fretting and running all over looking for your Android, Google has made an incredibly excellent Android device manager.

-Dropped your phone somewhere in the house?
-It’s got you covered!
-Left it at the mall after a day of shopping?
+Have you dropped your phone somewhere in the house?
+It’s got you covered and left it at the mall after a day of shopping?
 It’s got you covered.
-Your phone is inaccessible and you don’t want anyone snooping?
+Your phone is inaccessible, and you don’t want anyone snooping?
 It’s got you covered.

 All you need to do is make sure that your device is: